 Who Is Barbara Bush?

-Barbara Bush — the only woman besides Abigail Adams to be both a wife and a mother to a president of the United States — was born in New York City on June 8, 1925.
-In 1945 she married George H.W.
-Bush, who became vice president in 1981 and president in 1989, the same year she started the Barbara Bush Foundation for Family Literacy.
+Barbara Bush — the only woman besides Abigail Adams to be both a wife and a mother to a president of the United States — married George H.W.
+Bush in 1945.
+He went on to become vice president in 1981 and president in 1989.
+That same year, Barbara started the Barbara Bush Foundation for Family Literacy.
 In 2001 her son George W. Bush was inaugurated president.
 The former first lady passed away at her home in Houston, Texas, on April 17, 2018.

 In 1941 while at home from boarding school on Christmas break, 16-year-old Barbara met her future husband, George H.W.
 Bush, a 17-year-old senior at Phillips Academy in Andover, Massachusetts, at a dance.
 The pair saw little of each other as George finished high school and then served as the U.S. Navy’s youngest combat pilot in World War II, but they wrote faithfully.
 "Bar," as her friends and family had taken to calling her, dropped out of Smith College in 1944 following her freshman year.
 After a long-distance relationship and George’s brush with death after his plane was hit during a bombing run in the Pacific, the couple married in January 1945.